Pantone's "Cloud Dancer": Or, As We Call It in Cleveland, "5 O'Clock Snowstorm"

 Get the look with our counter mats printed on durable Synthetic Paper in our proprietary shade: "Cleveland Snowstorm White."

-From lift-top to insert mats, we’ll help you work up a storm—a perfectly calm, slightly off-white, totally-not-5-o’clock storm.
+From lift-top to insert mats , we’ll help you work up a storm—a perfectly calm, slightly off-white, totally-not-5-o’clock storm.

 Read More...

-Hand holding a small, metallic table model over a design featuring colorful scales and a color swatch.
+Hand holding a small, metallic table model with colorful swatch cards, and patterned paper.

 By john November 6, 2025

-Man using a paper cutter to trim a stack of printed material, indoors.
+Man using a paper cutter machine to trim a stack of printed materials.

 November 5, 2025